Drive Clobber Blue Rocks, 12-0 in Offensive Onslaught

 The trifecta of homers came in the eighth inning as the Drive teed off on Blue Rocks reliever, Thomas Schultz.
 On the night, the Drive forced the Blue Rocks to use four relievers who combined to give up 11 of the Drive's 14 hits and 10 of 12 RBI knocks.

-Rodriguez made his Fluor Field debut after being called up from the Salem Red Sox last week before the start of the Hickory series and he made the most of it in his five shutout innings, allowing just three hits with a walk and three strikeouts to stifle a Blue Rocks offense that produced six runs on a 11 hits with three doubles the previous night.
+Rodriguez made his Fluor Field debut after being called up from the Salem Red Sox last week before the start of the Hickory series and he made the most of it in his five-shutout innings, allowing just three hits with a walk and three strikeouts to stifle a Blue Rocks offense that produced six runs on 11 hits with three doubles the previous night.

 The Drive opened up a 2-0 lead in the third, knocking starter Marc Davis for back-to-back RBI hits via a Mikey Romero double to the base of the centerfield wall and a Miguel Bleis line drive single to center field.
 Davis completed the inning before being replaced in the fourth by Bryan Caceres.